Policy Advisor, Office of Native Affairs and Policy, Federal Communications Commission

 Cora Tso is an enrolled member of the Navajo Nation.
 She is of the Reed People clan and born for the Black Streaked Wood clan.
 Her maternal grandparents are of the Bitterwater clan and her paternal grandparents are of the Red House clan.
 She was born and raised on the Navajo reservation and is originally from Shonto, Arizona, located in northeastern Arizona.
 Cora currently works at Arizona State University (ASU)’s Kyl Center for Water Policy at Morrison Institute as a Senior Research Fellow.
 In this role, Cora develops research and policy analysis for Arizona Tribal water policy in collaboration with various water stakeholders in Arizona and the Colorado River Basin in connection with the Arizona Water Innovation Initiative (AWII).
 Previously, Cora has worked with governmental, private and non-profit organizations focusing on Indian law, water law and environmental law and policy matters.
 She holds a Bachelor of Science in Political Science, a minor in American Indian Studies and a Juris Doctor degree from Arizona State University.
 She is passionate about using her education and profession to secure and protect Tribal rights to lands and waters in the Southwest.

-Director of the National Congress of American Indians (NCAI)
+Executive Director, National Congress of American Indians (NCAI)

 Larry Wright Jr. is the Executive Director for the National Congress of American Indians.
 He priorly served as the Director of Leadership Engagement for NCAI.
 He served as Tribal Chairman of the Ponca Tribe of Nebraska for eleven years, and was a member of the Tribal Council for four years prior to that service.
 During his time as Tribal Chairman, his Tribal Nation saw a period of important growth of their economic development ventures and health care facilities.
 While in office, Wright also served in the Great Plains Tribal Chairmen’s Association, representing his Tribe.
 He was also elected to represent the Great Plains Region as the NCAI Area Vice President for the NCAI Executive Committee, which is comprised of Tribal leaders from twelve separate regions across the nation.